OriPekelman/cocarto/README.md

-# Ĝis
+# cocarto

 ## Context

 ***Collaborative and historized edition of geographical data***

-Ĝis is a tool for managing geographical-related data that doesn’t require a geomatic engineer experience.
+**cocarto** is a tool for managing geographical-related data that doesn’t require a geomatic engineer experience.
 It is a web application that lets you create, edit data sets that include geographical data; multiple users can collaborate in realtime on the same data.

 It’s just tabular data with an extra column for the geometry; a spreadsheet of geographical data.